realisticattorney/to-doList/README.md

 # To-Do List

-> The purpose of this project was to build an app where users can create lists (called projects) where they can add to-do tasks, each with its own title, description, date and priority level.
+> The purpose of this project was to build an app where users can create lists (called projects) where they can add to-do tasks, each with its title, description, date, and priority level.
 The data is stored locally in the user's browser.

 ![screenshot](./dist/assets/screenshot.png)